GenAI Concepts

 Supply chains

-An AI supply chain refers to the process of creating, sourcing, and integrating the various components needed to develop and deploy AI systems or products.
+An AI supply chain refers to the process of creating, sourcing and integrating the components needed to develop and deploy AI systems or products.

-whether the AI model is open for anyone to use or owned by an entity, the software used to develop the AI;
+• whether the AI model is open for anyone to use or owned by an entity

-and how organisations tweak the AI using different data sources and annotations.
+• how organisations tweak an AI system by using different datasets and finetuning models.

 AI libraries

-AI libraries host a collection of pre-written codes and algorithms for common AI tasks, such as data preprocessing, model training, and evaluation.
+AI libraries include pre-written codes and algorithms for common AI tasks, such as data preprocessing, model training and evaluation.

-• PyTorch is one of the most popular machine learning libraries alongside TensorFlow.
-It offers free and open-source software released under the modified BSD license.
+PyTorch is one of the most popular machine learning libraries, alongside TensorFlow.
+It offers free and open-source software released under the modified BSD licence.

-Development: PyTorch was originally developed by MetaAI and is now part of the Linux Foundation umbrella.
+Development: PyTorch was developed by MetaAI and is now part of the Linux Foundation

-Notable applications: Tesla Autopilot, Uber’s Pyro, and Hugging Face’s Transformer are built on top of PyTorch.
+Notable applications: Tesla Autopilot, Uber’s Pyro, Hugging Face’s Transformer

-• TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
-It can be particularly used for training and interference of deep neural networks.
+TensorFlow is a free and open-source software library for machine learning and AI.
+It is particularly used for training and inference of deep neural networks.

-Notable applications: GE Healthcare, Twitter’s ranking system, and the image-captioning software DeepDream
+Notable applications: GE Healthcare, Twitter’s ranking system, the imagecaptioning software DeepDream

-• Hugging Face ecosystem, including the Transformers and the Hugging Face Hub, contains libraries for tasks such as dataset processing, model evaluation, and machine learning demos.
-The Hugging Face ecosystem is most notable for its transformers library built for natural language processing applications.
+The Hugging Face ecosystem, including Transformers and the Hugging Face Hub, contains libraries for tasks such as dataset processing, model evaluation and machine learning demos.
+Its transformers library is built for NLP applications.
 Hugging Face Hub also allows users to share machine learning models and datasets.

-Development: Hugging Face, Inc is a French-American company that originally developed a chatbot app targeted at teenagers.
+Development: Hugging Face is a French–American company that originally developed a chatbot app targeted at teenagers

-Notable applications: with the partnership with Amazon Web Services (AWS), Hugging Face’s products are available to AWS customers and can be used as building blocks for their custom applications.
+Notable applications: partnership with AWS – Hugging Face’s products are available to AWS customers and can be used as building blocks for their custom applications

 Machine learning environments

-Machine learning environments are where machine learning models are built, trained, and deployed.
-Provided by the big tech corporations like Amazon and Microsoft, these environments contain fully managed infrastructure and tools to enable reproducible, auditable, and portable machine learning workflows across different *compute targets.
+Machine learning environments are where machine learning models are built, trained and deployed.
+Provided by the big tech corporations like Amazon and Microsoft, these environments contain fully managed infrastructure and tools to enable reproducible, auditable and portable machine learning workflows across different environments.
+Deployers can run training scripts or host service deployments, often referred to as computer targets, within these environments.

-• Amazon’s SageMaker Studio and SageMaker Studio Classic.
+• Amazon SageMaker Studio and SageMaker Studio Classic

 Deployment and Use